-Als Summarizes New Rules Regulating Cosmetics In The United States
+ALS Summarizes New Rules Regulating Cosmetics In The United States

+(MENAFN- Market Press Release) September 21, 2023 12:52 am - (1888PressRelease) A global leader in testing, ALS Limited has released a report to help the cosmetics industry understand and respond to important new changes to cosmetics regulations in the USA codified in the Modernization of Cosmetics Regulation.

-(MENAFN- ForPressRelease) A global leader in testing, ALS Limited has released a report to help the cosmetics industry understand and respond to important new changes to cosmetics regulations in the codified in the Modernization of Cosmetics Regulation Act of 2022 (MoCRA).
+(1888PressRelease) A global leader in testing, ALS Limited has released a report to help the cosmetics industry understand and respond to important new changes to cosmetics regulations in the USA codified in the Modernization of Cosmetics Regulation Act of 2022 (MoCRA).

 ALS has published the report to help stakeholders in the cosmetics industry to understand the repercussions of MoCRA.
 Non-compliance with the Act's stringent rules governing ingredients, manufacturing processes, documentation, testing, inspection, and certification of cosmetics products could place companies at risk given the FDA's enhanced enforcement powers-including the new legal authority to require a mandatory recall of cosmetics.